Sick4n/Designium-Solutions/README.md

 # Other information

 * Since this is my first project and my first site, I think it's hard atleast for me. since I have ADHD it can be hard with the concentrating, and your focus always ends on something else.
 What I did to make something usefull with this.
 I played some games like [CssBattle](https://cssbattle.dev´) & [Flexbox Froggy](https://flexboxfroggy.com/).
 And I found them more useful then watching a video since it can get boring overtime.

+* Be aware aswell that I ive been working in other programs than this for this project like Sublime and Virtual studio code.
+So I submitted here when the project was done.

+## Further information conctact: DesigniumSolutions@protonmail.com.